fivenorth-io/loop-sdk/docs/usage.md

 `redirectUrl` and `openMode` are read from the `options` in `init()`.

 This opens a QR modal for the user to scan with their Loop wallet.

+If you set `requestSigningMode` to `'popup'` (or `'tab'`), the SDK will also open the wallet dashboard for signing/transaction requests and auto-close the popup when the wallet responds.

 ---